Mariela Griffor: Career

 Griffor is co-founder of the institute for Creative Writers at Wayne State University and Publisher of Marick Press.
 Her work has appeared in Passages North, Cerise Press, Washington Square Review, Texas Poetry Review and many others.
 She is the author of Exiliana (Luna Publications) and House (Mayapple Press).
 Her latest publication are The Psychiatrist (Eyewear Publishing 2013 and Declassified, 2017).
 She is honorary consul of Chile in Michigan.

 Griffor writes about her homeland of Chile, and her immigrant experiences as an exile in both Sweden and the United States.

 Works

-Griffor, who is bilingual, is a rare exception among lyrical Chilean writers that publishes here [Chile] and in other places.
-In Resolana one notices an exceptional consistency, a coherence in contrast to the robust naturalism of our tradition and, above all, a profound cultural formation – without a doubt, immersed in the North American lyric, especially Emily Dickinson, Wallace Stevens, Elizabeth Bishop, Marianne Moore – consolidated in hymns to the common and current, in the everyday, in the allusion to the flora and fauna that, without extending in manifest form, uses symbols and literary resources so that the verbal weight asserts itself to her readers.
+Griffor is a bilingual Chilean writer who publishes in Chile and in other places.
+In Resolana one notices a consistency, a coherence in contrast to the naturalism of our tradition and a cultural formation immersed in the North American lyric, especially Emily Dickinson, Wallace Stevens, Elizabeth Bishop, Marianne Moore – consolidated in hymns to the common and current, in the everyday, in the allusion to the flora and fauna that, without extending in manifest form, uses symbols and literary resources so that the verbal weight asserts itself to her readers.

 If one has to position Griffor within the recent history of Chilean poetry, her art is closest to poets such as Jorge Teillier, Delia Domínguez and the early Enrique Lihn.